The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Do Trained Models Reason in Superposition?

 \paragraph{Superposition occurs in from-scratch models.}

-Figure~\ref{fig:belief-evolution-fromscratch} shows belief evolution across thinking steps for from-scratch Coconut variants.
+\Cref{fig:belief-evolution-fromscratch} shows belief evolution across thinking steps for from-scratch Coconut variants.
 For both the Coconut and CoT+Coconut training methods, the models show evidence of leveraging superposition.
-The state is dominated with the correct next entity probability but still leaves significant probability to the other potential neighbors.
+The state is dominated by the correct next entity probability but still leaves significant probability to the other potential neighbors.
 This remains true even when the model is first trained to perform the task with a discrete CoT, suggesting that next-token pretraining is not the sole factor leading to superposition collapse.

-\paragraph{Latent tokens are necessary to performance.} As can be seen in Table~\ref{tab:prosqa-accuracy}, models trained from scratch do indeed leverage their latent thoughts contrary to the fine-tuned case.
-Removing access to latent steps produces significant performance drops (94.5 $\to$ 13.8 in the worst case), thus corroborating the entity belief results.
+\paragraph{Latent tokens are necessary for performance.} As can be seen in \Cref{tab:prosqa-accuracy} (right), models trained from scratch do indeed leverage their latent thoughts contrary to the fine-tuned case.
+Removing access to latent steps produces significant performance drops across all depths (for instance, from 94.5\% to 13.8\% for the 2-layer model), thus corroborating the entity belief results.
+This remains true even when training larger and larger models, all the way up to the size and depth of the pretrained GPT-2 model (12 layers, 768 embedding dim and 8 heads), which is surprising given the theoretical construction proposed by~\citet{zhu2025reasoning} needed only 2 layers.
+This suggests that shortcut learning in the fine-tuned case is not solely explained by the capacity of the model relative to the task; there may be biases from the pretraining or fine-tuning procedures which incentivize shortcut learning.